robbiegay/laravel-library/README.md

 ### Installing

-Right now, the code likely won't run on GH Pages, so you might have to download the code yourself...
+Since Laravel sites can't be hosted on GitHub pages, if you want a live demo of the site, you may have to download the code and run it locally.

+If you just want to see a demo, I uploaded a video demo of the app here: [Larevel Library Video Demo](https://youtu.be/M9PBVx0f840)

 ## Running the tests